economicseries/economicseries.github.io/truthiness.md

 ## Background

 In the draft, a filter expression is a predicate written within "[?" and "]".
-It evaluates to true or false (or invalid); the nodes for which the predicate truth value is true are selected, the ones for which the predicate truth value is false are discarded.
+It evaluates to true or false (or invalid.)
+The nodes for which the predicate truth value is true are selected, the ones for which the predicate truth value is false are discarded.